cesarandreu/blog/testing_not_as_an_afterthought/testing_not_as_an_afterthought.md

 You'll most likely hack together something that works, all while figuring out and developing an understanding of the patterns and concepts which are presented.

-Based on my experience, whatever you're making, the first couple times will probably suck in many ways. _But it works!_ Which is good, because software development is an iterative process.
+Based on my experience, whatever you're making, the first couple times will probably suck in many ways.
+But it works!
+Which is great, because software development is an iterative process.

 > Dude, suckin' at somethin' is the first step towards bein' sorta good at somethin'.
 >